testillano/h2agent/README.md

 ### GET /admin/v1/server-data?requestMethod=`<method>`&requestUri=`<uri>`&requestNumber=`<number>`

 Retrieves the current server internal data (requests received, their states and other useful information like timing or global order).
 Events received are stored <u>even if no provisions were found</u> for them (the agent responds with `501`, not implemented), being useful to troubleshoot possible configuration mistakes in the tests design.
-By default, the `h2agent` stores the whole history of events (for example requests received for the same `method` and `uri`) to allow advanced manipulation of further responses based on that information.
+By default, the `h2agent` stores the whole history of events (for example requests received for the same `method` and `uri`) to allow advanced manipulation of further responses based on that information. <u>It is important to highlight that `uri` refers to the received `uri` normalized</u> (having for example, a better predictable query parameters order during server data events search), not the `classification uri` (which could dispense with query parameters or variable parts depending on the matching algorithm), and could also be slightly different in some cases (specially when query parameters are involved) than original `uri` received on HTTP/2 interface.

 <u>Without query parameters</u> (`GET /admin/v1/server-data`), you may be careful with large contexts born from long-term tests (load testing), because a huge response could collapse the receiver (terminal or piped process).
 With query parameters, you could filter a specific entry providing *requestMethod*, *requestUri* and <u>optionally</u> a *requestNumber*, for example: